Using Patent Family Information for Hidden Prior Art Discovery

 Best Practices for Leveraging Patent Family Information

-- Compare Variations Across Jurisdictions: Examine differences in claims, descriptions, and disclosures to identify additional prior art.
+- Compare Jurisdictional Variations: Analyze differences in claims and disclosures to spot hidden prior art.

 Practical Applications of Patent Family Information